Diabetes - foot ulcersDiabetic foot ulcer; Ulcer - foot

 - Cleanse the wound daily, using a wound dressing or bandage.

-Your doctor or nurse may use different kinds of dressings to treat your ulcer.
+Your provider may use different kinds of dressings to treat your ulcer.

 Wet-to-dry dressings are often used first.
 This process involves applying a wet dressing to your wound.
 As the dressing dries, it absorbs wound material.
 When the dressing is removed, some of the tissue comes off with it.

 Your health care provider may ask you to change your dressing at home.
 By placing a wet (or moist) gauze dressing on your wound and allowing it to d...